 What to BringOnly yourself and comfy clothes, maybe slap on some sunscreen!

-3pm Find your bilingual Wally’s waiting for you outside the front entrance of Museo Bellas Artes (in line to the street side).
+3PM: Find your bilingual Wally’s waiting for you outside the front entrance of Museo Bellas Artes.
 In case you don’t know Wally wears a white and red striped T-shirt (in Santiago, this is easier to find than the fun kids books).

-After introductions we head around the corner to Bellas Artes where you will see some of Santiago’s most symbolic street art..
+3:30PM: After introductions, we head around the corner to Bellas Artes where you will see some of Santiago’s most symbolic street art..
 A few stops before we hit up Plaza De Armas where you will learn more about the street dogs and what makes Santiago tick.

 Plaza De Armas

-arrive in Santiago’s heart, you will see an array of visually impressive buildings.
-We weave amongst the smell of completos and games of Chess being played.
-Here we are Plaza De Armas.
-Remember to look up when we are in the church as well as around.
-The ceilings are a work of art!
+4PM: We weave amongst the smell of completos and games of Chess being played as we get to know the Plaza De Armas.
+Remember to look up when we are in the church- the ceilings are a work of art!

 tahnas: We did the 3pm tour in Santiago with Ignacio.
 He was amazing!
 A great way to see and learn about Santiago's political...